Crafting your origin story: 7 tips.

 Identify defining moments

-2. Embrace emotional and sensory details
+3.Embrace emotional and sensory details

 Nikhyl Singhal's vivid childhood memory of dog races in the Midwest serves as a metaphor for career ambition and the importance of always having a goal.
 These sensory-rich scenes make your story memorable and engaging.

 So I think this happens a ton, "Well, one day I will be X. I will be that vice president.
 I will have more money.
 I will have built something.
 I will have started a company."
-But they don't think about what happens next.
-What's the second thing?
-What's your career next look like?
-How do you ensure that you are always going to have something important and motivating to do with your career?
+But if you don't think about what happens next, you will keep working because you know nothing else to do, but you'll be sadder or you'll find ways to create war when peace is needed.”

 -Nikhyl Singhal is VP of Product at Meta.
 Source Lenny’s podcast.

-3-Connect through relatability
+4. Connect through relatability

-5-Highlight lessons and values
+5-Highlight beliefs and values

 Ellen Latham's recounting of her father's life lessons illustrates the values that underpin Orange Theory Fitness.
 Sharing such personal lessons and values offers a glimpse into your guiding principles.